 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)."
 Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: (i) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (ii) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Under the new guidance, lessor accounting is largely unchanged and lessees will no longer be provided with a source of off-balance sheet financing.
 This ASU is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
 Lessees (for capital and operating leases) and lessors (for sales-type, direct financing, and operating leases) must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 The modified retrospective approach would not require any transition accounting for leases that expired before the earliest comparative period presented.
 Lessees and lessors may not apply a full retrospective transition approach.
 The Company plans to adopt this ASU on the effective date of January 1, 2019.
-The Company is currently evaluating the impact this ASU will have on its consolidated condensed financial statements, but it anticipates that upon adoption it will be required to record right-of-use assets and lease obligations on its consolidated condensed balance sheet, which could have a significant impact on the Company's financial position.
+The Company has a significant amount of operating leases that are classified as off-balance sheet commitments under the current accounting rules.
+The adoption of this ASU will require the Company to record right-of-use assets and lease liabilities related to these lease commitments, which will result in a significant increase in assets and liabilities on the Company's consolidated balance sheet.
+The Company is still completing its analysis of this ASU and the impact it will have on its consolidated financial statements.